Who lives in Cairns?

 Cairns people who were not born in Australia are most likely to have come to Cairns from:

-• New Zealand, Japan, Papua New Guinea, United Kingdom, Philippines, India, Germany, South Korea, China and South Africa.
+- United Kingdom, New Zealand, Papua New Guinea, Philippines, India, Japan and Germany

 You can find out more about Cairns' First Peoples or Connecting with Multicultural Communities on Cairns Regional Council's website.